 We are not a policy-making department of Government, but we make sure that the energy and water utility industries in Northern Ireland are regulated and developed within ministerial policy as set out in our statutory duties.

 We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly through financial and annual reporting obligations.

 We are based at Queens House in the centre of Belfast.
-The Chief Executive, Jenny Pyper, leads a management team of directors representing each of the key functional areas in the organisation: Compliance and Network Operations (Tanya Hedley), Finance and Network Assets (Brian McHugh), Wholesale (Jo Aston), Retail and Consumer Protection (Kevin Shiels) and Corporate Affairs (Donald Henry).
+The Chief Executive, Jenny Pyper, leads a management team of directors representing each of the key functional areas in the organisation: Compliance and Network Operations (Tanya Hedley), Finance and Network Assets (John Mills), Wholesale (Jo Aston), Retail and Consumer Protection (Kevin Shiels) and Corporate Affairs (Donald Henry).
 The staff team includes economists, engineers, accountants, utility specialists, legal advisors and administration professionals.